CaroFuchs/pyFUME/README.md

 # pyFUME

-pyFUME is a Python package for automatic Fuzzy Models Estimation from data. pyFUME contains functions to estimate the antecedent sets and the consequent parameters of a Takagi-Sugeno fuzzy model directly from data.
+pyFUME is a Python package for automatic Fuzzy Models Estimation from data [1]. pyFUME contains functions to estimate the antecedent sets and the consequent parameters of a Takagi-Sugeno fuzzy model directly from data.
 This information is then used to create an executable fuzzy model using the Simpful library. pyFUME also provides facilities for the evaluation of performance from a statistical standpoint.

 ## Usage
-For the following example, we use the Concrete Compressive Strength data set [1] as can be found in the UCI repository.
+For the following example, we use the Concrete Compressive Strength data set [2] as can be found in the UCI repository.
 The  code  in  Example 1  is  simple  and  easy  to  use,  making it  ideal  to  use  for  practitioners  who  wish  to  use  the  default settings or only wish to use few non-default settings.
 Users that wish to deviate from  the  default  settings  can  use  the code  as shown  in  Example 2.